bxdoan/bxdoan/README.md

 <div align="center">

-> If you’re offered a seat on a rocket ship, don’t ask what seat!
-Just get on.
+> If you can dream it, you can achieve it.

-> — Sheryl Sandberg —
+> — Zig Ziglar —

 </div>